 * Australian retailers told to begin taking orders from Thursday

-* The start date is seven months after company picked Australia (Adds Amazon comment, quote from retailer, other details)
+* The start date is seven months after company picked Australia (Updates Amazon comment, adds Black Friday context, logistics)

 SYDNEY, Nov 22 (Reuters) - Amazon.com Inc has told its Australian sellers to be ready to take orders on Nov.
-23, according to a retailer, the first time the global retail juggernaut has given a start date for sales in a country.
+23, according to a retailer, the first time the global retail juggernaut has given a start date for doing business in the world No. 12 economy.

 "There's a trial starting tomorrow at 2:00 p.m.
-(0300 GMT), and (Amazon) is saying that you need to be prepared to receive orders from that point on," Adam Mills, founder of child internet monitor provider KoalaSafe Inc, told Reuters by telephone on Wednesday.
+(0300 GMT), and (Amazon) is saying that you need to be prepared to receive orders from that point on," Adam Mills, founder of child internet monitor provider KoalaSafe Inc - an Amazon-registered seller, told Reuters by telephone on Wednesday.

-An Amazon spokesperson in Australia was not immediately available for comment.
+An Amazon representative in Australia declined to comment.

 Since Amazon confirmed plans to open in Australia in April, the U.S. company has declined to say when it would begin taking orders.
 The company said on Nov.
 13 it was close to opening for business, without giving a date.